FECCA National Community Pulse Survey

 Belonging and Trust in a Diverse Australia: Navigating Difference, Building a Shared Future Together.

-FECCA is undertaking a national community pulse survey to understand how people experience belonging, navigate difference, and what supports respectful and constructive interactions in our communities, workplaces, families. public spaces and online.
+FECCA has therefore decided to extend the survey and establish it as part of an upcoming annual report aimed at better understanding how people experience belonging, navigate difference, and what supports respectful and constructive interactions across our communities, workplaces, families, public spaces, and online environments.

 Australia is one of the world’s most diverse societies.
 This survey is part of a national conversation exploring how we experience belonging, connection, and difference, and how we build a shared future.